Starting the node from source

 Install Erlang

-You can install Erlang either using the package manager, or using kerl
+You can install Erlang either using the package manager, or using kerl.

 Install Erlang using the package manager